Forethought-Technologies/AutoChain/docs/index.md

 generated responses.
 However, that is limited to single turn conversation, general and not specific to tasks and expensive to verify.

-To effectively evaluate agents, AutoChain introduces the workflow evaluation framework which simulates the conversation between an generative agent and simulated users with LLM under different user contexts and desired outcomes of the conversation.
-This way, we could add test cases for different user scenarios and use LLMs to evaluate if multi-turn conversations reached the desired outcome.
+To facilitate agent evaluation, AutoChain introduces the workflow evaluation framework.
+This framework runs conversations between a generative agent and LLM-simulated test users.
+The test users incorporate various user contexts and desired conversation outcomes, which enables easy addition of test cases for new user scenarios and fast evaluation.
+The framework leverages LLMs to evaluate whether a given multi-turn conversation has achieved the intended outcome.

 Read more about our [evaluation strategy](./workflow-evaluation.md).